 The investment objective of the Company is to achieve capital growth through a focused portfolio of investments, particularly in companies whose share prices stand at a discount to estimated underlying net asset value.

-The Company's investment objective and policy are detailed on page 14.
+The Company's investment objective and policy are detailed above.